Online Courses

 Sign up for one of our upcoming online courses!
 Each course consists of 10 hours of learning across four sessions:

-Two live, 2-hour sessions taught online via Zoom by the course instructor.
+1. Two live, 2-hour sessions taught online via Zoom by the course instructor.
 You must be able to participate in these live sessions to complete the course.
+The live sessions are not recorded.
 (Note: All times noted below on course schedules are in US Eastern Time.)

 Courses are taught by leading experts and coached by experienced educators.
 All participants will receive a certificate of their learning hours for course completion.